-Around 22 million customers across the UK will be affected by the rises, which are the result of a 54% or £693 increase to the energy price cap, which is set every six months by energy regulator, Ofgem.
-However, for customers who are supplied heat and hot water via communal heating, also known as a heat network, they are not currently protected by the energy price cap and could face exponential rises above and beyond the 54%.
+The energy price cap, which is usually set every three months by energy regulator Ofgem, will see a two-year freeze under the Energy Price Guarantee.
+However, for customers who are supplied heat and hot water via communal heating, also known as a heat network, they are not currently protected by the energy price cap or by the Energy Price Guarantee.

 Why are heat network customers not protected by the energy price cap?